DIRACGrid/DIRAC/docs/source/DeveloperGuide/OAuth2Authorization/index.rst

 .. image:: /_static/Systems/FS/OAuth2/revokeToken.png
    :alt: DIRAC logout flow.

-If it is a long session, ie with a refresh token, which allows you to update the access token and thus continue the working session, then to end the session it is necessary to revoke refresh token:
+If it is a long session, i.e. with a refresh token, which allows you to update the access token and thus continue the working session, then to end the session it is necessary to revoke the refresh token:
   1) :ref:`dirac-logout` sends a revoke request to DIRAC AS.

     a) DIRAC AS decrypts the refresh token and reads to whom it belongs.
     #) DIRAC AS makes a revoke request to the appropriate IdP.
-    #) DIRAC AS remove record about this refresh token in ``AuthDB`` database.
+    #) DIRAC AS removes the record about this refresh token from the ``AuthDB`` database.

   2) Delete the token file.